byu-cpe/ecen427/_labs/audio_driver.md

 You need to register your driver with Linux, so that it calls the functions in your driver at appropriate times:
   * The `module_init()` and `module_exit()` macros will register your kernel module with Linux so that your init and exit functions are called when Linux loads and unloads your module (Milestone 1).
   * You need to inform Linux that your module is a hardware driver that supports platform devices found in the device tree (`platform_driver_register()`, Milestone 1).
-  * You will need to request major/minor numbers from Linux to use for your devices (`alloc_chrdev_region()`, Milestone 1).

-### Communicating with the Hardware
-You driver will need to communicate with the audio hardware using register reads/writes.
-Before you can do that, you will need to:
-  * Retrieve the base address from the device tree (`platform_get_resource()`, Milestone 1).
-  * Reserve this address space with Linux (`request_mem_region()`, Milestone 1).
-  * Map this physical address space to a virtual address pointer (`ioremap()`, Milestone 1).

 ### Creating a Character Device
 Your driver can't be used from user space applications until you create some sort of interface that is accessible to user programs.
-To do this, you will create a *character device*, accessible to user space as a *device file* in */dev*.
+To do this, you will create a *character device*, accessible to user space as a *device file* in */dev*, linked to a major/minor number.
 This requires you to do the following:
+  * You will need to request major/minor numbers from Linux to use for your devices (`alloc_chrdev_region()`, Milestone 1).
   * Before you can create a character device, you to first create a *device class*.
 You can create this class once when your driver loads (`class_create()`, Milestone 1).
   * Create a new character device (`cdev_init()`, then `cdev_add()`, Milestone 1).
     * When you create your character device, you will need to point Linux to functions in your module that can be called when user code performs a `read()` or `write()` on your device.
     * In Milestone 1, the `read()` and `write()` functions will only print log messages.
-    * In Milestone 2, the `read()` and `write()` functions will interact with the audio device.
+    * In Milestone 3, the `read()` and `write()` functions will interact with the audio device.
-    * In Milestone 3, you will add another file operation, `ioctl`.
+    * In Milestone 4, you will add another file operation, `ioctl`.
   * Create a device file in */dev* (`device_create()`, Milestone 1).

+### Communicating with the Hardware
+You driver will need to communicate with the audio hardware using register reads/writes.
+Before you can do that, you will need to:
+  * Retrieve the base address from the device tree (`platform_get_resource()`, Milestone 2).
+  * Reserve this address space with Linux (`request_mem_region()`, Milestone 2).
+  * Map this physical address space to a virtual address pointer (`ioremap()`, Milestone 2).

 ### Handling Interrupts
 The audio hardware will send an interrupt when it needs more audio data.
 Unlike previous labs, this interrupt line is *not* connected to an interrupt controller that you manage from user space.
 Instead, it is connected directly to the *Global Interrupt Controller (GIC)* that is part of the ARM processor.
 The GIC is managed by Linux.
 As such, you will be interacting directly with the Linux interrupt system.

 To handle and respond to interrupts generated by the audio hardware, you will do the following:
   * Query the device tree and get the virtual IRQ number.
-Note, the device tree lists the physical interrupt line; however, Linux will provide you with a virtual number to use instead  (`platform_get_resource()`, Milestone 1).
+Note, the device tree lists the physical interrupt line; however, Linux will provide you with a virtual number to use instead  (`platform_get_resource()`, Milestone 2).
-  * Register your interrupt service routine with Linux (`request_irq()`, Milestone 1)
+  * Register your interrupt service routine with Linux (`request_irq()`, Milestone 2)

 ## Driver vs. Device
 Make sure you recognize the distinction between the driver (kernel module) and the device.
 Typically, one Linux driver would support multiple devices of the same type.
 To be clear:
   * The *driver/module* is loaded and unloaded once, regardless of the number of devices that it manages.
 Module (driver) loading and unloading is done using functions provided to `module_init()` and `module_exit()`.
   * Each time Linux finds a device managed by your driver, it will call the functions you provided in the `.probe` and `.remove` entries of the struct you provided when registering your module as a platform device driver (`platform_driver_register()`).